volatiletech/abcweb/README.md

 [Viper](https://github.com/spf13/viper) for handling configuration loading.
 These packages are widely known, widely used and widely enjoyed.

+#### Dependencies

+ABCWeb uses the following dependency managers:

+* Go modules
+* NPM (if not skipped when generating the app)

+When a project is created no versions for any software is recorded in go.mod and package.json.
+When you first run `go` tool commands and `npm install`, the required packages will be downloaded and have their versions fixed in `go.mod` and `package.lock`.
+You should commit these files to ensure reproducible builds.

-#### Vendoring
+#### Dependencies

+ABCWeb uses `npm` for asset management (if specified when generating the app) and `go mod` for Go dependency management.

-When ABCWeb generates your app it also runs `go mod init` to generate you a go mod file and download relevant dependencies for the project.
+When ABCWeb generates your app it also runs `go mod init` to generate you a go mod file.
+These dependencies will be downloaded when you run `go build` or when abcweb runs that for you when you run `abcweb dev`.

 #### Build System, Asset Pipeline & Task Running